HazyResearch/meerkat/docs/source/datasets/datasets.rst

 .. code-block:: python

-      dp = mk.datasets.get("imagenette", dataset_dir="/local/download/of/imagenette/full")
+      df = mk.datasets.get("imagenette", dataset_dir="/local/download/of/imagenette/full")

 You can also configure Meerkat to use a different default root directory.
 By setting the ``mk.config.datasets.root_dir = "/local/download/of"``, the default location for datasets will be ``/local/download/of/datasets/{name}/{version}``.

-*How does Meerkat's dataset registry fit in with other dataset hubs?*    The purpose of the Meerkat dataset registry is to provide *code* for downloading datasets and loading them into :class:`~meerkat.DataPanel` objects.
+*How does Meerkat's dataset registry fit in with other dataset hubs?*    The purpose of the Meerkat dataset registry is to provide *code* for downloading datasets and loading them into :class:`~meerkat.DataFrame` objects.
 The Meerkat registry, like `Torchvision Datasets <https://pytorch.org/vision/stable/datasets.html>`_, doesn't actually host any data.
 In contrast, dataset hubs like `HuggingFace Datasets <https://huggingface.co/docs/datasets/index>`_ and `Activeloop Hub <https://www.activeloop.ai/>`_ are great community efforts that *do* host data.
 So, the Meerkat registry is complementary to these hubs: in fact, we can currently load any dataset in the HuggingFace hubs directly through our registry.
 For example, we can load the `IMBD dataset <https://huggingface.co/datasets/imdb>`_ hosted on HuggingFace with ``mk.datasets.get("imdb")``.